-At Brisbane Christian College we recognise that a child has English as an Additional Language and/or
+At Brisbane Christian College, we recognise that a child has English as an Additional Language and/or Dialect (EALD) if:

 Brisbane Christian College is committed to providing a welcoming, caring, and supportive learning environment.
-This is done through flexible and structured programs; reasonable inclusion and equitable access to learning for all.
+This is done through flexible and structured programs, reasonable inclusion, and equitable access to learning for all.
 Explicit teaching for all students, supported by differentiation, is an essential element of our classrooms.
-Differentiated instruction is the way in which a teacher anticipates and responds to a variety of student needs in the classroom.
+Differentiated instruction is how a teacher anticipates and responds to a variety of student needs in the classroom.
 To meet student needs, teachers can differentiate by modifying the content, the process, or how learned knowledge is demonstrated.

-Our Student Enrichment Services Department provides learning support to students who have additional learning needs.
+Our Enrichment and Learning Support department provides learning support to students who have additional learning needs.
 This assistance is based on the particular needs of each student and the resources available to provide support.
-Staff are available to support students on an individual or group basis, within their classroom or in the comfortable Student Enrichment Services rooms.
+Staff are available to support students individually or in group sessions, in their classroom or the comfortable EALS rooms.

-Students who are Verified under the Education Adjustment Program (EAP) have an Individual Education Plan (IEP) which is developed in consultation with parents, teachers and external agencies as appropriate.
-These IEPs are reviewed on a yearly basis, and teachers implement the recommended adjustments, where applicable to their subject area.
+Students verified under the Education Adjustment Program (EAP) have an Individual Education Plan (IEP), which is developed in consultation with parents, teachers and external agencies as appropriate.
+These IEPs are reviewed every year, and teachers implement the recommended adjustments, where applicable to their subject area.
 Other students who do not come under the EAP may have a Support Plan which outlines adjustments teachers can make to assist individual students in experiencing success in their classes.